IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 ### Background Token Auto-Refresh

-As part of the SDK [initialization](#initopts-object-void), a token auto-refresh for the identity is set up, which is triggered in the background by the timestamps on the identity or failed refresh attempts due to intermittent errors.
+As part of the SDK [initialization](#initopts-object-void), a token auto-refresh for the identity is set up, which is triggered in the background by the timestamps on the identity or by failed refresh attempts due to intermittent errors.

 Here's what you need to know about the token auto-refresh:

 - Only one token refresh call can be active at a time.
-- An unsuccessful [POST /token/refresh](../endpoints/post-token-refresh.md) response due to the user's optout or the refresh token expiration suspends  the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
-In all other cases, auto-refresh attempts will continue in the background.
+- If the  [POST /token/refresh](../endpoints/post-token-refresh.md) response is unsuccessful because the user has opted out, or because the refresh token has expired, this suspends the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
+In all other cases, auto-refresh attempts continue in the background.
-- The [callback function](#callback-function) specified during the SDK initialization is invoked under the following circustances:
+- The [callback function](#callback-function) specified during the SDK initialization is invoked under the following circumstances:
 	- After each successful refresh attempt.
 	- After an initial failure to refresh an expired advertising token.
-	- When identity has become invalid, for example, because the user has opted out.</br>NOTE: The callback is *not* invoked when identify is temporarily unavailable and the auto-refresh keeps failing.
+	- When identity has become invalid -- for example, because the user has opted out.</br>NOTE: The callback is *not* invoked when identify is temporarily unavailable and the auto-refresh keeps failing.
 In this case, the SDK continues using the existing advertising token.
 - A [disconnect()](#disconnect-void) call cancels the active timer.

 ## API Reference

 >IMPORTANT: All interactions with the UID2 SDK are done through the global `__uid2` object, which is a member of the `UID2` class.
-All of following APIs are members of the `UID2` class.
+All of the following APIs are members of the `UID2` class.  {**GWH_02/ELT JS methods?
+JS APIs**}

 - [constructor()](#constructor)
 - [init()](#initopts-object-void)